MonadicSystems/hypergres/Hypermedia.md

 - Making sure that certain states are correct
 - Fine grained testing
 - Playback/Rewind debugging.
 Reverting to that last state.

+The first state is the first page that user goes to.
+The landing page.
+This would be the first node in your state transition graph.